benyli/MountainSort-OpatzLab/_MountainSort_OpatzLab/code/README.md

 Specifically, it works on Windows Subsystem for Linux (WSL)
 - more details in ./_MountainSort_OpatzLab/resources

-Organized and written by Benjamin Li (benyli@umich.edu) during IPAN 2018 (http://www.eecs.umich.edu/ipan/)
+Organized and written by Benjamin Li during IPAN 2018 (http://www.eecs.umich.edu/ipan/)

 At risk of annoyance, I tried to be thorough in the description here.
 Hope this may be helpful!

 ## Folder structure
-The main interface is in ./_MountainSort_OpatzLab/resources.
+The main interface is in ./_MountainSort_OpatzLab.
 Examples are in ./mountainsort_examples-master and zips from GitHub are in ./zips from GitHub

 ## Software
 MountainSort version 1 runs on Ubuntu, MountainSort version 2 runs on any Linux flavor or Mac.
 GPU support is not necessary but sorting larger files may benefit from more working memory.
 This summary is for MountainSort v1 (code development now frozen)